 Em's lips were dry and cracked, but the small chuckle that passed through them was music to Roger's ears.
 "Well, we both knew I was never a woman whose looks gave men pause," she teased.
 "And it doesn't help that I didn't sleep a wink."

-Roger slowly shook his head.
-"You were right," he said seriously.
+Roger shook his head slowly.
+"You were right," he said.
 In response to her bewildered look, he added, "I can no longer call you a princess."

 Em's upturned hand still hovered between them.
 "Give me your earring," she commanded.
 "So I'll still have a part of you with me when you're gone."